Shreyash-India/---/README.md

 ## Infrence
 &#10686; News app built in flutter which uses news api for fetching current breaking news.

-&#10686; It is a news application with over 7 Category of news Display and a webview functionality.
+&#10686; It is a news application with over 7 varied Category of Breaking News Display and a webview functionality.
 ## Documentation

 &#10686; [Flutter](https://flutter.dev/)